 In the villages you can watch the popular dance of Thai residents – Xoe.

 In the villages near the town of Mai Chau, you have the opportunity to watch a popular dance Xoe celebrated by the Thai minority people.
 Xoe dance has a long history,originating around the year 1000 AD.
 It began with boys and girls from different villages dancing, holding hands and forming circles.
 This dance is the traditional activity of northwest Vietnam and it takes place at many festivals.
 The dance can also be used to welcome visitors and tourists who come to this area.
 This dance has evolved to another 36 varients and has became a symbol of solidarity among the ethnic groups in the northwestern region.

-How to get to Mai Chau:
+How to get from Hanoi to Mai Chau:

 Weather in Mai Chau:

 The weather in Mai Chau is almost the same as Hanoi.
 Mai Chau town is in the lowlands, and in the summer there are high temperatures of up to 35 °C, but more amenable temperatures around 25 °C are in the autumn.
 In the winter months it can be quite humid and foggy in the hilly area, so be careful when traveling.

 ➜ Current weather in Mai Chau

 There are lots of homestays accommodation (ethnic Thais) in the town and around.
 Around the city there are plenty of villages where you can choose some type of homestay.
 Most of these accomodation are adapted for tourists, there is a good sanitary facilities, WiFi, hot water.
 There is very cold evening in the cold season.

 • walking to the villages (Lac, Poom Coong, Van)

 • bicycle rides in the Mai Chau valley